kununu/elasticsearch/README.md

  - updating documents (with update scripts)
  - aggregations

 A common practice is to extend the `ElasticsearchRepository` and create dedicated `Repository` classes per entity.
+This is a good way of keeping all your Elastic-related code together in a central place.
 For example:
 ```php
 class ElasticSubmissionRepository extends ElasticsearchRepository {
     public function findSomethingSpecific() {